 In April 2018, we signed a grant agreement with the Department for Education under which the department will fund the costs we incur on the transfer, so that those costs are not borne by our remaining registrants.
-Grant income of £749k has been received in this financial year.
+Grant income of £749k has been received in this financial year and more to follow in 2019-20.